 The initial phase of allergy shot treatment begins with an escalating dose of allergens with each shot.
 The patient will then stay on a maintenance injection every week for a year.
 After the first year, injections can be spaced to every three or six weeks.
 There is no universal protocol for ending the injections.
 The decision to end injection allergy treatment relies on the patient's individual needs.

 Allergy shots for adults and children are a highly effective way of treating seasonal and environmental allergies.
-Your allergist will help you determine if allergy shots are the right treatment option for you, but here are a few things to know before your consultation:
+After your allergy test, your allergist will help you determine if allergy shots are the right treatment option for you, but here are a few things to know before your consultation:

 Allergy shots are considered safe, but several possible side effects have been associated with allergy shot treatment.
 Most commonly “local reactions" occur, which can include redness, swelling, and itching near the site of the injection.
 Local reactions may develop immediately or hours after receiving the shots.
 Ice and antihistamines are effective treatments which can provide relief for local reactions.